slamora/brackets-wiki/Code-Hinting-Functional-Specifications.md

 #General functionality (all languages)

+* The user should be able to enable/disable code hinting entirely on a language-by-language basis.
 * The user should be able to _explicitly_ invoke the code hint dialog at any time using a universal (i.e. the same in every mode) key command.
 By default, that key command should be Ctrl-Space, but should be configurable.
 * If the user tries to _explicitly_ invoke the dialog and no hints are available, the user should be notified in an unobtrusive way (e.g., a temporary message in the status bar).
-* There should be a universal (i.e. the same in every mode) key command to dismiss the dialog.
-By default, that key command should be "ESC", but should be configurable.
+* There should be a universal (i.e. the same in every mode) key command to dismiss the dialog: Escape.
+This is the global key to dismiss all dialogs and is not configurable.
 * Individual code hint providers (e.g. for a specific editing mode) may bring up the dialog _implicitly_ (i.e. without the user explicitly asking for it) when a particular condition is met.
 For example, in an HTML file, when the user types a "<" character in a location where an HTML tag is valid, code hints for tag names could automatically be displayed.
-* Users should have a way to globally disable the _implicit_ display of code hints.
+* Users should have a way to globally disable the _implicit_ display of code hints (i.e. turn off all automatic popups so that code hints only appear when the user presses ctrl-space).
- * **Open question:** should users be able to override this?
+ * **Open question:** Do we want this functionality?
+Joel votes yes!
+Raymond is less sure it's necessary.
 * The dialog should appear below the user's cursor, and should move with the user's cursor as he types.
 The list should be filtered / sorted after each character is typed, and there should be an indication of how much the user's typing matches each result (e.g. the matching portion of the string could be made bold).
 * There should be a universal (i.e. the same in every mode) key command to accept a code hint.
 By default, this should be both "tab" and "enter", but should be user configurable.
  * **Open question:** should this be configurable?
+Raymond votes no. Joel doesn't see it as important.
+However, some providers might want to make completion happen automatically without the user needing to press tab or enter.
+For example, text expanders might automatically expand "ASAP" as soon as the user types enough letters to make it the unique completion.
 * If the user types a search string while code hints are being displayed that causes no hints to be available, then the dialog should automatically hide.
  * **Open question:** An alternative would be do display "no hints available".
 This would make it more straightforward for the user to re-bring-up the list in the event of a typo: they would just hit backspace until they had a valid query.
 Individual providers could still explicitly close the dialog if they chose to (e.g. after the user successfully typed an entire identifier by hand).
+Raymond believes we don't need this.
+Joel offered it as an easy way to deal with the situation where a user makes a typo and then corrects it.
+The main question here is whether we leave it up to the _provider_ to close the hints (because then they could do either), or whether we close the hints in the CodeHintManager whenever the list is empty.
+* If the user navigates with his insertion pointer (e.g. presses left or right arrow keys, or clicks with mouse), the code hint should behave as if he typed or deleted those characters between the old and new IP location.
+ * For efficiency, we could simply close hints if the IP changes lines, or if the IP moves to a point before where this round of code hinting began (e.g. the user hits ctrl-a on mac to go to the beginning of the line).

 #HTML